LASIK Surgery Candidate Criteria − Denver & Fort Collins

 Refractive surgery is not for everyone.
 Not every patient is a candidate for LASIK eye surgery.
 Although LASIK has helped millions of people reduce and even eliminate dependence on glasses, it is important to not assume that LASIK is the best option for you.
+Typically 8 out of 10 patients are good candidates for LASIK.

 In addition to having a complete eye exam to find out if you are a candidate for surgery, there are certain questions you should ask yourself before considering LASIK or other refractive procedures.
 The best way to determine if you are a good candidate is to be evaluated by Dr. Cutarelli.